ezzarghili/xdev.ma/content/post/3-slim-golang-app-based-docker-image.md

 First let's go over the steps that we want to do, as our main target is a linux based docker container we will need to cross compile the app if we are in macos/windows, these are the steps

-- build a static binary
+- Build a static binary
-- rely on go networking instead of using the system's
+- Rely on Go resolvers instead of using the system's

-Now that we have the app code what we need is to generate a static binary, with `go build` this is an easy task, the only thing you should make sure of is the target platform, if you're on a mac for example, as you know docker containers are based on **linux**, so a build for **darwin** will not run inside the container, but this is easily achievable by setting the environment variable `GOOS` to the value `linux`
+What we need is to generate a static binary, with `go build` this is an easy task, we should make sure we are building for the correct target platform (_if you're on a mac for example_), Docker Images are based on _**linux**_, so a build for **darwin** will not run inside the container, but this is easily achievable by setting the environment variable `GOOS` to the value `linux`

 ```bash
 GOOS=linux go build -o app.bin app.go
 ```

-But to make sure that our binary is totally static and doesn't have external dependencies, we would have needed to add some flags to the build, like `netgo` to make sure that the binary is using Go own resolvers instead of relying on the system's, thankfully it's no longer necessary to do as of Go **v1.5** on _Unix_ systems (_windows_, _macos_ and _Plan9_ do still need this), the fact that our main target is linux(docker container) we don't need to add this flag.
+Also to make sure that our binary is totally static and doesn't have external dependencies, we need to add some flags to the build, like `netgo` to make sure that the binary is using Go own resolvers instead of relying on the system's, thankfully it's no longer necessary to do as of Go **v1.5** for _Unix_ platforms (_windows_, _macos_ and _Plan9_ do still need this though), the fact that our main target is linux(docker container) we don't need to add this flag.

-What we can do though is set `--ldflags` `-extldflags "-static"` to tell the linker to statically compile the dependencies inside the binary.
+What we can do though is set `--ldflags` `-extldflags "-static"` to tell the linker to statically compile any dependencies inside the binary.

 Run the command